Confidence-Calibrated Face and Kinship Verification: Related Works

 \subsection{Face and Kinship Verification}

 Face verification is a well-studied research topic in computer vision.
 In early studies, the low-level handcrafted features were used for verification and identification.
-The development of deep neural networks in the past decade has greatly improved the performance of face verification.
-DeepFace\cite{deepface} and DeepID\cite{deepid,deepid2,deepid2+,deepid3} were the first studies to introduce deep CNNs into face recognition, which explored deep models to learn effective high-level features, thus boosting the face recognition performance.
-FaceNet\cite{facenet} proposed the triplet loss to learn a direct mapping from face images to a compact Euclidean space, with distances directly related to a measure of face similarity.
-Wen et al.\cite{center} proposed a center loss to enhance the compactness of intra-class samples by minimizing the Euclidean distance between deep feature vectors and their corresponding class centers, while combining a softmax loss to guarantee inter-class differences.
-Large-Margin Softmax\cite{lsoftmax} inspired new ideas for face verification tasks, and many excellent studies have emerged since then, such as SpereFace\cite{sphereface}, CosFace\cite{cosface}, and ArcFace\cite{arcface}.
-These methods penalised the angles between deep features and their corresponding weights in angular space, which improved effectively the discriminative ability of feature embeddings.
-Note that vector angular-based distance measure has gradually replaced the Euclidean distance measure as the most popular method for face verification tasks, since the cosine of the angle and the Softmax loss are inherently consistent.
+The advent of deep neural networks in the past decade greatly enhances the performance of face verification tasks.
+Pioneering works such as DeepFace \cite{taigman2014deepface} and DeepID \cite{sun2015deepid3} introduced deep CNNs into face recognition.
+These works used deep models to learn effective high-level features, which significantly boosted face recognition performance.
+FaceNet \cite{schroff2015facenet} proposed the use of the triplet loss to learn a direct mapping from face images to a compact Euclidean space, where distances correspond directly to a measure of face similarity.
+Wen et al. \cite{wen2016discriminative} proposed a center loss to enhance the compactness of intra-class samples by minimizing the Euclidean distance between deep features and their corresponding class centers, while combining a softmax loss to guarantee inter-class differences.
+The introduction of Large-Margin Softmax \cite{liu2016large} sparked new ideas for face verification, and led to several notable studies, such as SpereFace \cite{liu2017sphereface}, CosFace \cite{wang2018cosface}, and ArcFace \cite{deng2019arcface}.
+These methods penalized the angles between deep features and their corresponding weights in angular space, effectively improving the discriminative ability of feature embeddings.
+Note that the angular-based distance measure is gradually replacing the Euclidean distance measure as the most popular method for face verification tasks, since the cosine of the angle and the softmax loss are inherently consistent.